Ola Consumer: Driver concerns

 In December 2016, drivers protested outside the Kukatpally, Hyderabad office of Ola, demanding more transparency over payments.
-From January 2017, Ola was criticised for continuously dropping the driver incentives which in turn was affecting driver-partner's monthly income.
+From January 2017, Ola was criticized for continuously dropping the driver incentives, which in turn was affecting driver-partners' monthly income.

-Ola and Uber have also been criticised due to their practice of baiting drivers and passengers, initially with discounts and bonuses, and then hiking up fares without passing the proceeds to drivers.
-Their practice of taking large signing up amounts from drivers and not considering them employees has also been criticised.
-Both companies contractually treat drivers as "contractors" thus excusing themselves from any legal obligations.
+Ola and Uber have also been criticized due to their practice of baiting drivers and passengers, initially with discounts and bonuses, and then hiking up fares without passing the proceeds to drivers.
+Their practice of taking large signing-up amounts from drivers and not considering them employees has also been criticized.
+Both companies contractually treat drivers as "contractors," thus excusing themselves from any legal obligations.

 Assaults on and Murders of Ola cab drivers

-There have been 11 murders, and over 90 kidnappins and robberies of drivers working for app-based cab aggregators including Ola, by criminals posing as passengers using fake profiles.
+There have been 11 murders and over 90 kidnappings and robberies of drivers working for app-based cab aggregators, including Ola, by criminals posing as passengers using fake profiles.
 The most recent case happened in the city of Pune in June 2019 when a passenger killed the driver to steal his car.
 Two other murders of Ola drivers by robbers took place in New Delhi and Agra respectively.

 Congestion externalities

-A recent study has shown that Ola may be contributing significantly to congestion in three major Indian cities – Mumbai, Bangalore and New Delhi.
+A recent study has shown that Ola may be contributing significantly to congestion in three major Indian cities—Mumbai, Bangalore, and New Delhi.
 The adverse congestion effects were found to be the highest in the busiest areas of each city during peak hours.
 The study also reported that many who use these services would have otherwise used more efficient forms of public transport, such as the Delhi Metro.